The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/tucson-az-6130-e-speedway-blvd.md

 latitudeLongitude = ["32.23394907","-110.8626291"]
 +++

 ***6130 E Speedway Blvd, Store #217/3197*** was a Chuck E. Cheese's location in Tucson, Arizona.
-The store opened in April 1995 as a standalone building in the Monterey Village Shopping Center with a {{< wiki-link "1-Stage" >}} and was relocated to {{< wiki-link "Tucson, AZ (6125 E Speedway Blvd)" >}} in October 2014 with a {{< wiki-link "Circles of Light" >}} and still operates to this day.
-This is not to be confused with the {{< wiki-link "Tucson, AZ (5534 E 22nd St)" >}} Pizza Time Theatre that opened July 15th, 1980, and closed in 1987 with a Portrait Stage.
-This is also not to be confused with the {{< wiki-link "Tucson, AZ (8616 E Broadway Blvd)" >}} Pizza Time Theatre that opened on May 4th, 1981, and closed in 1983 with a {{< wiki-link "Cyberamics Balcony Stage" >}}.
+The store opened in April 1995 as a standalone building in the Monterey Village Shopping Center with a [1-Stage] and was relocated to [Tucson, AZ (6125 E Speedway Blvd)] in October 2014 with a [Circles of Light] and still operates to this day.
+This is not to be confused with the [Tucson, AZ (5534 E 22nd St)] Pizza Time Theatre that opened July 15th, 1980, and closed in 1987 with a Portrait Stage.
+This is also not to be confused with the [Tucson, AZ (8616 E Broadway Blvd)] Pizza Time Theatre that opened on May 4th, 1981, and closed in 1983 with a [Cyberamics Balcony Stage].

 ## Stages

-When this store opened in 1995, they opened with a {{< wiki-link "1-Stage" >}}.
+When this store opened in 1995, they opened with a [1-Stage].
 They would keep this 1-Stage until closure.
 It was the only one in Arizona and had a turntable until closure.

 | Stage   | Installed  | Removed      |
 |---------|------------|--------------|